IrregularPersona/sinta-indo/README.md

 # SINTA Indo

-This is a Typst template that for a single column paper, following the general guide of the JPIT Template.
+This is a template for the SINTA specs from Indonesia.

+## NOTE:
+There is literally no standardized spec.
+This is hell to make from the start.
+DO NOT EVER TAKE PART IN THIS YOURSELF.